-Andraea is a theatre creator and producer, specializing in devised theatre and interdisciplinary collaboration.
+Andraea (she/her) is a theatre creator and producer, specializing in devised theatre and interdisciplinary collaboration.
 Her relationship with TPM flourished when her company, One Trunk Theatre, was in residence for a period of two years, during which she co-created (together with Gwendolyn Collins and Claire Thérèse) and directed I Dream of Diesel, which premiered as part of TPM’s 25th Anniversary Season.

 Over the past 5 years she has worked in collaboration with the company as a director (Patrick Friesen’s A Short History of Crazy Bone), producer and collaborator (The 2018 and 2021 Chautauquas), friend and staff member.

 Andraea is involved in Winnipeg’s dynamic and vast theatre and cultural scenes in many capacities.
 She is the founding Artistic Producer of One Trunk Theatre, Co-Director and Owner of Fete Jockey Events with (Jennie O), Co-Leader of Manitoba Theatre for Young People’s Creators Unit (with Rick Chafe), and a busy independent creator, director, producer and Mom about town.